11x3/ilvmx/program.md

 # nextgen front end stuff, but as it stands, there's no way it's easy enough
 # for end users to learn.
 #
-# Nubcake hopes that like Erlang |> Elixir we could be Elm |> Nubcake ;)
+# Program hopes that like Erlang |> Elixir we could be Elm |> Program ;)

 # We then have a visual but nearly plain text language.
 Something
 # easily editable and compilable to both Elixir and Elm native terms.
 Thanks
 # to their functional designs, they are relatively close.

-# Nubcake's big top idea is to define an entire cloud app, in an easy enough
+# Program's big top idea is to define an entire cloud app, in an easy enough
 # way to type and code inside a <textarea> or be sent via SMS or through any
 # number of services.
 You should be able to develop an entire cloud app in
 # an ASCII and humane-level language in less than a minute.
 Assume other roles